streamroot/integration-samples/mesh/android/ExoPlayerMeshJava/README.md

 </manifest>
 ```

+More info can be found in the [Android documentation](https://developer.android.com/training/articles/security-config).

 ## Set the Delivery Client Key
 In your `AndroidManifest.xml` add the Delivery Client Key in the application node
 ````xml